 - CLOSE SHOTS – If a shot looks like it may result in a “bad hit,” stop the game and get a Tournament Official to observe the shot and make the call.
 Either player may stop the game to ask for a call.
 The decision of the Tournament Official is final.
 If a shot is close and a Tournament Official is not called, the ruling will most likely be in the shooter’s favor.

 - MARKING THE POCKET (8-BALL ONLY) – A coaster, pocket marker, or any other reasonable marker must be placed next to the pocket the 8-ball is intended to enter.
-We recommend that you do not use chalk as a pocket marker, as it can create confusion, but the use of chalk as a pocket marker is not prohibited.
+It is recommended that you do not use chalk as a pocket marker, as it can create confusion, but the use of chalk as a pocket marker is not prohibited.
 If a player pockets the 8-ball without marking the intended pocket, and the opponent calls loss of game, it will result in a loss of game.
 Both players may use the same marker.
 Only one marker should be on the table at any time.
-However, if more than one marker is on the table, as long as you clearly mark the pocket where you intend to pocket the 8-ball you will be deemed to have properly marked the pocket.
+However, even if more than one marker is on the table, as long as you clearly mark the pocket where you intend to pocket the 8-ball you will be deemed to have properly marked the pocket.
 If the marker is already at the intended pocket from a previous attempt or game, it is not necessary for the shooter to touch it, pick it up, or reposition it.
 Anyone may remind a player to place the marker and it will not be considered coaching or a foul.

-- PROTESTS – All protests must be made to the Tournament Director in a sportsmanlike manner.
+- PROTESTS –- All protests must be made to the Tournament Director in a sportsmanlike manner.
 There is a $50.00 filing fee for any protest, which is refundable if the filing player wins the protest.
-Any player disrupting the tournament, causing a scene, or causing other problems at or around the tournament site will lose the right to protest.
+Any player disrupting the tournament, causing a scene, or causing other problems at or around the Tournament site will lose the right to protest.
 The Tournament Director will resolve all issues on the spot.
 APA, as Tournament Director, is the highest authority.
 Any rulings made by APA are final.

-- RULES OF CONDUCT – APA has established and will strictly enforce the following conduct rules for this Tournament and all Higher Level Tournament play:
+- RULES OF CONDUCT – APA has established, and will strictly enforce, the following conduct rules for this Tournament and all Higher Level Tournament play:

-- Anyone involved in an incident that involves either physical abuse, violence, or the throwing of an item will be disqualified immediately, and be immediately banned from the Tournament site.
+- Anyone involved in an incident that involves either physical abuse, violence, or the throwing of an item will be disqualified immediately, and immediately banned from the Tournament site.

 - Anyone caught hitting a cue against a table, wall, floor, etc., or recklessly swinging a cue will be disqualified immediately and be banned from the Tournament site.

-- Penalty Level 1 – Your opponent will be given ball‐in‐ If your opponent is still shooting, or already has ball‐in‐hand, then that player will be allowed to shoot until missing, and then be given ball‐in‐hand again.
+- Penalty Level 1 – Your opponent will be given ball‐in‐hand.
+If your opponent is still shooting, or already has ball‐in‐hand, then that player will be allowed to shoot until missing, and then be given ball‐in‐hand again.

 - Penalty Level 2 – Your opponent will be granted the game.
 (In 9‐Ball, your opponent will be granted the game, along with points for all balls remaining on the table.)

-NOTE: If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director and/or its designated assistant has the right to go from one penalty level to the next penalty level immediately.
+NOTE: If the violation or disturbance that caused a prior penalty to be levied does not cease, the Tournament Director and/or their designated assistant has the right to go from one penalty level to the next penalty level immediately.

-Two common examples of bad sportsmanship are: conceding an unfinished game; and undoing a cue during play.
+Two common examples of bad sportsmanship are: conceding an unfinished game; and breaking down a cue during play.
 Both forms of conduct are frowned upon by professionals, and have no place in amateur play.
-All players are asked to allow opponents to finish the game before racking the balls or undoing cues.
-No penalty will be assessed unless, in the determination of the Tournament Director, such sportsmanship violations by a player are excessive.
+All players are asked to allow opponents to finish the game before racking the balls or breaking down cues.
+No penalty will be assessed unless, in the determination of the Tournament Director, such sportsmanship violations by a player are deemed excessive.

-The Tournament Director shall have the right to inspect a player’s cue(s) at any time during the Tournament without prior notice to the player, and if the cue(s) are found to be in violation of this regulation, the player shall immediately cease using the objectionable cue during Tournament play, or face immediate disqualification and forfeiture of all prize money earned and/or entry fee paid.
+You may change cues and/or cue shafts during a game provided the cues and/or shafts you are switching to do not violate any rules of use, and you remain within the time guidelines.
+Any equipment bearing any message or image that is sexually explicit or political nature, or may be offensive due to the use of profanity or the promotion of violence, alcoholism or substance abuse, shall be prohibited from use in this Tournament.
+The Tournament Director shall have the right to inspect a player’s cue(s) at any time during the Tournament without prior notice to the player, and if the cue(s) are found to be in violation of this rule, the player shall immediately cease using the objectionable cue during Tournament play, or face immediate disqualification and forfeiture of all prize money earned and/or entry fee paid.